eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 Note, Load Balancer user is ubuntu and user for RHEL-based servers is ec2-user.

+### Step 4b - Configure SSH Connections into target Servers

+I was unable to use the ssh-copy-id command.
+I copied pub key to webserver-1 manually and really needed to make use of a simpler command to implement this for the rest of the

+servers.
+I ended up enabling password authentication on both host and server and created a password for each after which I ran the ssh-copy-id command.

+Run

+     sudo vi /etc/ssh/sshd_config

+     Set password authentication yes

+Run

+      sudo systemctl restart sshd

+Run

+      sudo passwd ubuntu or sudo passwd ec2-user

+      This will set a password

+Run

+      ssh-copy-id ec2-user@private-IP-add

+      /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed

+      /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys

+      ec2-user@private-IP-add's password:

+      Number of key(s) added: 1

+      Now try logging into the machine, with:   "ssh '@private-IP-add'"

+      and check to make sure that only the key(s) you wanted were added.

+      ssh ec2-user@private-IP-add

+      Last login: Mon May 17 15:24:21 2021 from 73.152.119.181

+      [ec2-user@ip-172-31-23-13 ~]$ logout

+      Connection to 172.31.23.13 closed.

+Next step is to go back to sshd config file and disable password authentication.

+Change path to ansible config file to define inventory location

+[defaults]

+# some basic default values...

+inventory       = /home/ubuntu/ansible/ansible-config-mgt/inventory

 ### Step 5 - Create a Common Playbook

 It is time to start giving Ansible the instructions on what you needs to be performed on all servers listed in inventory/dev.